onefam/msgraph-sdk-android-msa-auth-for-android-adapter/README.md

 ### 3.3 Integration with Graph Service client

-Once the application has signed in a account to access to Graph Service the application should create a `GraphServiceClient` to issue requests with.
+Once the application has signed in, create a `GraphServiceClient` instance so that you can issue service requests.

 ```java
 // Use the authentication provider previously defined within the project and create a configuration instance